 i) Data Slicing and Subsetting

-Data slicing and subsetting are important techniques for filtering data in the DataFrame.
-These techniques allow for working with select portions of the data.
+Data slicing and subsetting are essential techniques for filtering data within a DataFrame.
+These techniques allow us to work with specific portions of the data.

-We have data for blood pressure readings and age, and we want to slice the DataFrame to include only those patients who are younger than 30 years and have a blood pressure reading of less than 120.
+This is valuable when we need to analyze or identify a particular section of the data.
+Imagine working with a study that has collected data from 2000 patients.
+We have data on blood pressure readings and age, and we want to extract a subset of the DataFrame to include only patients younger than 30 years with a blood pressure reading below 120.
 This can be achieved using the following code:

 import pandas as pd